 Public workspaces come with their own unique set of problems for professionals, so before you work anywhere new, always consider the following:

-Client Impressions: When you need to meet a client, a stuffy café full of screaming babies doesn’t always project the most professional impression.
-If you regularly meet clients, consider investing in a co-working space or private members clubs which provide more discrete and productive meeting spaces.
+Client Impressions: If you regularly meet clients, consider investing in a co-working space or private members club which provide more discrete and productive meeting spaces.
+A stuffy café full of screaming babies doesn’t resonate professionalism.

 Security: Public Wi-Fi is notoriously unsafe.
-Consider what you need the internet for in advance, and access any sensitive information on a private connection before you relocate to a public workspace.
-Use a VPN connection when you’re out and about, and find a private setting to hold calls and meetings.
+Always access any sensitive information on a private connection before you relocate to a public workspace, and use a VPN connection when you’re out and about.
+Try and find a private setting to hold calls and meetings too.

-Establishment outlook: While you may be happy to work from a café all day long, the owners might not be.
+Remote-friendly spaces: While you may be happy to work from a café all day long, the owners might not be thrilled to have you.
 Not all cafes are by default geared up remote work, and some actively discourage it.
-So do a little research before you settle in to get a sense of the environment – if the Wi-Fi is hidden, it’s a big sign remote work is not welcome.
+So a little research before you settle into any public space, checking for plug sockets, guest Wi-Fi and other remote workers.

-Essentials: Remote working just can’t happen sustainably without a few basics: a strong, stable internet connection; a comfortable set-up; and a power source.
+Essentials: Counter to belief, remote working can't happen just anywhere.
+Your workspace needs to satisfy a few basics: a strong, stable internet connection; a comfortable set-up; access to a power source.
 You may be happy to tether via a personal hotspot and bring back-up batteries, but that’s not always practical.
-And comfort counts – low tables, lap desks and hard seats can make remote work a miserable experience.
-Before you work from anywhere new, always case the joint first - Work From is a great resource to help you out!
+Don't underestimate the importance of comfort either – low tables, lap desks and hard seats can make remote work a miserable experience.
+Always case the joint of any new workplace before committing - Work From is a great resource to help you out!